Building brand authority for SEO – a framework

 It improves energy return and stability, making it ideal for long distances.

-The first “it” is already ambiguous, but the meaning can be inferred from context: It’s the Pro model that also uses a carbon plate.
+The first “it” is already ambiguous, but the meaning can be inferred from context: it is the Pro model that also uses a carbon plate.

 The second and third “it” are too ambiguous: What improves energy return?
 The Pro Model?
 The carbon plate?
 Running shoes in general?

-You can copy text passages from third party platforms that mention your brand and test them in these tools to see what entities get recognized:
+You can copy text passages from third party platforms that mention your brand and test them in these tools to see which entities get recognized:

 If you’re not happy with the clarity of the message, try and reach out or reply with a comment, depending on the website.
 Have the text around the brand mention or the branded link changed to match the wording you use on the brand’s website.